scrim-network/FullerEtal-ProbInv/README.txt

 cmd:  cd ~/pi/R
 cmd:  Rscript results.R

 The figures are in ~/pi/figures.
-The table is in ~/pi/out/quantiles.csv.
+The table data is in the files ~/pi/out/quantiles.csv and ~/pi/out/quantiles_tony.csv.

 Please direct questions to Robert W. Fuller <hydrologiccycle@gmail.com>.